-By Air.
-The nearest airport is the Saloni Airport (TEZ).
-This airport is also known as the Salonibari Airport.
+The Tezpur Airport (TEZ) airport is also known as the Salonibari Airport.
 This airport covers an area of 22 acres.
 This airport can also accommodate 1 Airbus A320 and 2 ATR in a single time.

 After you deboard at the airport, you will need to travel further by some means of public transportation like a cab.

-By Train.
 Tezpur has its own railway junction of the same name.
 It is located in the Sonitpur district of Assam.
-However, it doesn’t have very good connectivity with other Indian cities thus it is recommended (depending upon your location) to either take a flight or some way of traversing through road like a cab or bus.
+However, it doesn’t have very good connectivity with other Indian cities thus it is recommended (depending upon your location) to either take a flight or some way of traversing through a road like a cab or a bus.

-By Road.
 Depending upon your location, you can also travel to Tezpur by road.
-For this, you can consider travelling by your own vehicle, cab or bus.
+For this, you can consider traveling by your own vehicle, cab, or bus.

 You can book a bus via the ASTC (Assam State Transport Corporation) website.
 This service is responsible for connecting all the nearby regions of Assam in a fairly good manner.
 Depending upon your budget you can choose to hire a luxury or a regular bus.